 Rau: It’s a different type of mindset than Greco Roman wrestling.
 I had a gas tank like no other.
 So going into those next two matches, I won, I wrestled smart, I broke him.
 Then I go to University Worlds, I lose my first match to a Polish guy who is pretty good.
-And then I come home and I’ve got ten days because they just announces non-Olympic weights, 80 kilos.
+Then I come home and I’ve got ten days because they just announced non-Olympic weights, 80 kilos.
 I’m cutting for 85 kilos, which is 187.
 I walk around at 220 easy.
 Then I hear about this 80 kilos non-Olympic weight Trials.
-I get back from the University Worlds and I am literally in tears at the bar, you could ask Toby Erickson or Sammy Jones or anybody who was on that team.
+I get back from the University Worlds and I am literally in tears at the bar, you could ask Toby Erickson or Sammy Jones, or anybody who was on that Team.
 I couldn’t even go out and celebrate after.
 We had one of my best friends, Pat Smith, get a silver medal and Sammy Jones get a bronze medal.
-I went out with them because like we were saying, as much as it hurts, you’re still going to be there for your team.
+I went out with them because, like we were saying, as much as it hurts, you’re still going to be there for your Team.

 So I went out with them and I literally cried like a baby in the bar.
 I was like, I can’t invest this much in wrestling and not be successful.

 Rau: I couldn’t do it anymore, you know?
 I wasted all my time, money, and everything.
-But when we get back we hear about this non-Olympic weight and I tell (three-time Olympian and Minnesota Storm coach Dan) Chandler from Dan Olsen’s wedding, I had to call him up and say, “Hey, I’m thinking about going 80 kilos for the World Team Trials.”
+But when we got back we hear about this non-Olympic weight and I tell (three-time Olympian and Minnesota Storm head coach Dan) Chandler — from Dan Olsen’s wedding — I had to call him up and say, “Hey, I’m thinking about going 80 kilos for the World Team Trials.”
 He said, “You’re crazy, but I get it, man.”
 But I end up cutting 30 pounds in ten days, at least.
 It was funny because they came out with an article that said I cut ten pounds in ten days.
 I’m like, Ten pounds?

 Bisek: Ten pounds would be cake!

 Rau: (Laughs) Yeah, and they say that because they don’t want to show how crazy wrestling really is.
 They want to make it seem healthy and it’s not healthy.
-It’s not healthy to be number one in anything, especially wrestling.
-I cut 30 plus pounds in ten days and I make the team and I didn’t feel like I belonged there because it was second phase, non-Olympic weights, I’m a young guy and I look up to all you guys.
-And I’m there and I’m winning this match against a really good Swiss wrestler and I’m up by like six points when I get thrown.
+It’s not healthy to be #1 in anything, especially wrestling.
+I cut 30-plus pounds in ten days and I make the Team and didn’t feel like I belonged there because it was second phase, non-Olympic weights, I’m a young guy and I look up to all you guys.
+And I’m there and I’m winning this match against a really good Swiss wrestler, and I’m up by like six points when I get thrown.
 I saw you get a bronze medal to end the Greco medal drought and I was all amped up.
 I was so amped up I couldn’t control myself.
-I really think if Dan Chandler was there I would have went on to get a medal.
-And that’s why I went 80 the next year, because I saw the potential in that.
+I really think if Dan Chandler was there that I would have went on to get a medal.
+That’s why I went 80 the next year, because I saw the potential in that.
 I mean, I pinned that Belarusian and he ended up taking a silver medal at the Worlds the next year.

 Bisek: I didn’t feel like I belonged, but what are you going to do?

 Rau: That’s what I’m saying.
-I’m not saying it’s something I’m proud of.
-I’m just kind of explaining, like, Wow, I’m actually on this team and I still feel like a training partner in a way.
+I’m not saying that it’s something I’m proud of.
+I’m just kind of explaining, like, Wow, I’m actually on this Team and I still feel like a training partner in a way.
 And that’s not a good mentality.